grailbio/bigslice/docs/parallelism.md

 By default, each task occupies a single proc for its evaluation.

 ## Controlling parallelism
-The set of procs made available and used by a computation is subject to a few different factors which we'll discuss here.
+The set of procs made available and used by a computation is a function of configuration parameters and the computation itself.

 ### Proc supply
 `bigslice parallelism` specifies the number of procs that Bigslice will try to